AlexanderTZhou/AlexanderTZhou.github.io/_pages/about.md

 My Research Interests
 ======
-My research focus is on Graph Databases, with a particular interest in
+My research focus is on Graph Databases, with a particular interest in Modelling Communities in Social Networks